yanatan16/yanatan16.github.io/_drafts/2017-05-15-race-report-quad-rock-50-2017.markdown

 date: 2017-05-17 00:00:00
 ---

 I chose my first ultra marathon and my second trail race as a doozy.
-Quad Rock is used by most of the runners I met on course as a training run for 100 milers later in the season.
+It was a long, hard day.
+What follows is as much detail as I can remember about my experience at the race.

 - **What**: [Quad Rock 50 Miler](http://gnarrunners.com/quad-rock-50/)
 - **When**: May 13, 2017